quertc/node-chat/README.md

 npm run start
 ```

-After that, you can test the applcation on [localhost:3000](http://localhost:3000/)
+After that, you can test the application on [localhost:3000](http://localhost:3000/)